 At the closing of the Merger, MPM Bioventures III, L.P., MPM Bioventures III QP, L.P., MPM Bioventures III Parallel Fund, L.P., MPM Bioventures III GMBH & Co.
-Beteiligungs KG, MPM Asset Management Investors 2004 BVIII LLC, Ontario Teachers' Pension Plan Board, Canadian Medical Discoveries Fund Inc., Bear Stearns Health Innoventures, L.P., BSHI Members, L.L.C., Bear Stearns Health Innoventures Offshore, L.P., BSHI Members, L.L.C., Bear Stearns Health Innoventures Compared to the structure of the
+Beteiligungs KG, MPM Asset Management Investors 2004 BVIII LLC, Ontario Teachers' Pension Plan Board, Canadian Medical Discoveries Fund Inc., Bear Steams Health Innoventures, L.P., Bear Steams Health Innoventures Cffshore, L.P., BSHI Members, L.L.C., Bear Steams Health Innoventures Employee

 Fund, L.P., BX, L.P., Heathcare Ventures VII, L.P., BX Associates Limited, Joseph Klein III and MDS Life Sciences Technology Fund USA, L.P. (the "PharmAthene Parties"), each of which is currently a stockholder of PharmAthene, and TransTech Pharma, Inc., MacAndrews & Forbes Inc., Howard Gittis, Donald G. Drapkin, Matthew Drapkin, Paul Savas, Dr. Eric Rose (the "SIGA Parties"), each of which is currently a stockholder of SIGA, will enter into a stockholders agreement.
-Pursuant to such stockholders agreement, the PharmAthene Parties will agree, that as long as the SIGA Parties maintain their current ownership level in the Company, If the aggregate number of shares of capital stock held by the SIGA Parties falls below 75% of the number of shares held by such parties to the Board of Directors of the combined company.
-If the aggregate number of shares of capital stock held by the SIGA Parties shall only be obligated to vote to elect one designee of the SIGA Parties falls below 50% of the number of shares held by such parties on the closing date, then the Pharmathene Parties Solw of the ore elect any designees of the SIGA Parties to the Board of Directors of the combined company.
-If the aggregate number of shares of capital stock held by the SIGA Parties falls below 50% of the number of shares of the SIGA Parties to the Board of Directors of the combined company.
-Furthermore, if the aggregate number of shares of capital stock worde by the SIGA Parties falls below 55% of the combined company's total outstanding capital stock, then the obligations under the stockholders agreement shall cease two years following such event.
+Pursuant to such stockholders agreement, the PharmAthene Parties will agree, that as long as the SIGA Parties maintain their current ownership level in the Company, they will vote to elect two designees of the SIGA Parties to the Board of Directors of the combined company.
+If the aggregate number of shares of capital stock held by the SIGA Parties shall only be obligated to vote to elect one designee of the SIGA Parties to the Board of Directors of the combined company.
+If the aggregate number of shares of capital stock held by the SIGA Parties falls below 50% of the number of shares held by such parties on the closing date, then the Pharmathene Parties shall no longer be obligated to vote to elect any designees of the SIGA Parties to the Board of Directors of the combined company.
+Furthermore, if the aggregate number of shares of capital stock held by the SIGA Parties falls below 50% of the combined company's total outstanding capital stock, then the obligations under the stockholders agreement shall cease two years following such event.